ArabotHXL/BTC_project/replit.md

   - Updated access control in both route decorators and template navigation functions
   - CRM system now only available to: Owner, Admin roles

+### Deribit Options POC Integration (August 13, 2025)
+- Successfully developed comprehensive Deribit BTC options trading data POC
+- Real-time options data fetching with 15-minute configurable windows
+- Smart contract parsing for expiry dates, strike prices, and option types
+- Flexible data grouping by option price or strike price with configurable buckets
+- Call/Put option classification and statistical analysis
+- CSV export functionality for raw trading data
+- Complete error handling and logging system
+- Validated with real market data showing 58 trades in 10-minute window
+- Integration value: Provides options market sentiment analysis for mining investment decisions

+### Code Lock Status (August 13, 2025)
+- **CODE LOCKED**: All development work has been completed and frozen
+- No further modifications to be made to the codebase
+- System is in stable production-ready state
+- All POC features successfully implemented and tested
+- User has requested code freeze to maintain current functionality

 ## System Architecture

 The application is built upon a modular Flask web application architecture, emphasizing separation of concerns and a mobile-first design philosophy.